aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Local_Development.md

 # Local Development

-If you would like to run and build the project locally, please make sure to download the latest [SAP JCo](https://support.sap.com/en/product/connectors/jco.html) for your platform and place them into the **code/jars** directory.
+If you would like to build and run the project locally, please make sure to download the latest [SAP JCo](https://support.sap.com/en/product/connectors/jco.html) for your platform and place them into the **code/jars** directory.
+Also you need to install [aws sam](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) and [gradle](https://gradle.org/).

 Run the following command to trigger a build